pse-screener/public/README.md

         # this is where our front-end is
         Alias "/public" "/var/www/pmorcilladev/pse_screener/public"
-        # this is where the admin pagess are
+        # this is where the admin pages are
         Alias "/admin" "/var/www/pmorcilladev/pse_screener/admin/app"

         <Directory "/var/www/pmorcilladev/pse_screener/api/public">